-- 14 sets of sheets and pillow cases.(FPGK has one set of 14 available)
+- 14 sets of sheets and pillowcases (Family Promise of Greater Kingsport has one set of 14 available)

 - Showers are nice but not required.
-(FPGK will provide showers and laundry at the Day Center.)
+(Family Promise of Greater Kingsport will provide showers and laundry at the Day Center.)

-- No Smoking anywhere in the building.
+- The guests are not allowed to smoke anywhere in the building.
 Show Guests outside smoking areas.

 - Control of telephones.

-- Parents are completely responsible for their children.
+- Parents are entirely responsible for their children.

 - No visitors at the church.